Rob Hartley

 Is Your NY Property Overassessed?

-Last updated: February 2026.
-Sources: NY Department of Taxation and Finance, Office of the State Comptroller.
+Last updated: March 2026.
+Sources: NY Department of Taxation and Finance, Office of the State Comptroller, NYC Department of Finance.